USS Saugus (LSV-4) on 5 March 1945

 Class Notes:

 FY 1941.
 Included in a large group of auxiliaries whose construction or acquisition was directed on 5 Aug 40 in the 70% Expansion Program (part of the Two Ocean Navy mobilization effort) along with many combatant ships.
 At the end of 1939 the Navy conceived a requirement for ships to accompany a fleet and lay out and service anti-submarine and other net defenses for harbors and anchorages.
 The nets to be used were indicator nets, which revealed the presence of intruding submarines by sending up flares.
 As the ship type was new to the U.S. Navy, careful study was given to two British net layers, HMS GUARDIAN and PROTECTOR, which had the same mission.
-In September 1940 the Bureau of Construction and Repair presented a design based on PROTECTOR but somewhat larger (3200 tons light against the British 2550 tons).
-The Bureau also presented an alternative design that was even larger (4570 tons) but had the advantage of using the hull and machinery of the minelayer TERROR (CM-5), the plans for which had already been drawn.
+On 9 Jan 40 the General Board submitted tentative characteristics for a ship of 2,800 to 3,200 tons light (somewhat larger than the 2,500-ton PROTECTOR) to carry not less than four miles of anti-submarine heavy indicator nets of 90-foot depth at a speed of at least 18.5 knots loaded.
+The twin-screw ship was to have an armament of 2-5"/38 guns on the center line.
+In September 1940 the Bureau of Construction and Repair presented a design based on these tentative characteristics and also presented an alternative design that was larger (4,570 tons) that had the advantage of using the hull and machinery of the minelayer TERROR (CM-5), the plans for which had already been drawn.
 The Navy ordered the four ships to the design based on CM-5, which was nearly identical to the minelayer below the second deck and extensively rearranged above it.

 In March 1943 the Bureau of Ships proposed the conversion of the four net layers to troop transports (AP) with a vehicle carrying capability.
-It noted that when it designed the netlayers it had stated that they would be well suited for the transportation of vehicles if that mission became more important than net laying.
+It noted that when it designed the net layers it had stated that they would be well suited for the transportation of vehicles if that mission became more important than net laying.
 The Bureau noted that it had no evidence that the British had ever used its two large net layers to lay indicator nets in connection with fleet operations.
 Its preliminary studies showed that an austere conversion could be done with very little structural alteration, the main change being to remove the net troughs and use the space for carrying motor vehicles.
 Some 800 troops could also be carried in the former net storage areas.
-The ships would essentially be convoy-loaded transports, intended to unload at prepared port facilities, but their 14 LCVP landing craft and two pairs of Welin davits would give them a modest amphibious capability.
+The ships would essentially be convoy-loaded transports, intended to unload at prepared port facilities, but their 14 LCVP landing craft would give them a modest amphibious capability.
 A more complete conversion was soon decided upon, which included building up the stern to the level of the rest of the hull to provide more stowage space.
 A similar conversion of the two sisters to CM-5 then under construction was also proposed (see the LSV-1 class).
-OPNAV planners, however, predicted that the Navy would find two net layers useful in operations in the Pacific during the next two years and recommended that the two net layers closest to completion be finished as such.
-On 3 Apr 43 the conversion of CM 6-7 and AN 3-4 to AP 106-109 was directed.
+OpNav planners, however, predicted that the Navy would find two net layers useful in operations in the Pacific during the next two years and recommended that the two net layers closest to completion be finished as such.
+On 3 Apr 43 the conversion of the other two net layers and the two minelayers was directed.
+They became AP 108-109 and 106-107 respectively.

-In June 1943 the Director of the Base Maintenance Division of OPNAV noted that the weight and bulk of submarine indicator nets had been dramatically reduced, obviating the need for large net layers of the AN-1 type.
+In June 1943 the Director of the Base Maintenance Division of OpNav noted that the weight and bulk of submarine indicator nets had been dramatically reduced, obviating the need for large net layers of the AN-1 type.
 The AN-1 had been designed for nets weighing 180 tons per mile, but in 1941 a net weighing 37 tons per mile had been developed and in March 1943 a net weighing only four tons per mile had been successfully tested.
 The conversion of AN 1-2 to AP 160-161 was directed in July.
-The Bureau of Ships noted that the conversion of AN 1-2 to transports like AN 3-4 would be easy technically but would disrupt work at Ingalls, where the ships were being built.
-It proposed that the two ships be completed to their original design to the point where they could be ferried to another shipyard for conversion.
-Due to unsatisfactory rates of construction at Ingalls (which was also building merchant ships), all four ships were ultimately moved to other yards for conversion, the more advanced pair under their own power to New York and the less advanced pair under tow to Tampa, Florida.
-The New York pair (AP 160-161) differed slightly from the Tampa pair (AP 108-109) because they were further advanced when conversion began.
-The main visible difference in MONITOR as completed was that she could accommodate only 10 LCVPs and a single pair of Welin davits instead of the 14 and two pairs of davits in the Tampa pair.
+The Bureau of Ships noted that the conversion of AN 1-2 to transports like AN 3-4 would disrupt work at Ingalls, where the ships were being built.
+It had proposed that the two ships be completed to their original design to the point where they could be ferried to another shipyard for conversion.
+Due to unsatisfactory rates of construction at Ingalls (which was also building merchant freighters), all four ships were ultimately moved to other yards for conversion, the more advanced pair under their own power to New York and the less advanced pair under tow to Tampa, Florida.
+AP 160-161 differed slightly from the other pair, AP 108-109, because they were further advanced when conversion began, the main visible difference in MONITOR as completed being that she could accommodate only 10 LCVPs in a single pair of Welin davits instead of the 14 in two pairs of davits in AP 108-109.

 When the conversion of AN 1-2 was directed, the Bureau of Ships was also directed to investigate the possibility of modifying its plans for all four AN conversions to permit the stern launching of amphibious vehicles, notably DUKW and LVT types.
-The Bureau changed the design to include a gate and ramp in the stern.
+The Bureau modified the design to include a gate and ramp in the stern.
 It did not similarly modify the two former minelayers, which could carry DUKWs but not LVTs, until directed to do so in January 1944.
 On 21 Apr 44 the six ships were redesignated Vehicle Landing Ships (LSV) to reflect their increased amphibious capability.
-The first of the former net layers, MONITOR (now with a hull number buried in the middle of the class because of the order in which the ships had been reclassified) was inclined upon completion in June 1944 and her righting arm (GZ) was found to be very poor.
+The first of the former ANs, MONITOR (now with a hull number buried in the middle of the class because of the order in which the ships had been reclassified) was inclined upon completion in June 1944 and her righting arm (GZ) was found to be very poor.
 To compensate, the Bureau of Ships recommended a reduction and rearrangement of the armament, the twin 5"/38 mount aft being deleted and one of the forward 5"/38 mounts being moved aft.
-This change was approved by CNO for the two New York ships (LSV 5-6) on 22 Jul 44 and for the Tampa pair (LSV 3-4) on 10 Aug 44, but LSV-5 had already entered the operating force and was never modified.
-LSV-6 was completed to the same configuration (more boats and reduced armament) as the Tampa ships.
+This change was approved by CNO for LSV 5-6 on 22 Jul 44 and for LSV 3-4 on 10 Aug 44, but LSV-5 had already entered the operating force and was never modified.
+LSV-6 was completed to the same configuration (more boats and reduced armament) as LSV 3-4.

 Ship Notes: